Aster (missile family): History

 During the 1980s, the predominant missiles in Franco-Italian service were short-range systems such as the French Crotale, Italian Selenia Aspide or American Sea Sparrow, with ranges up to a dozen kilometres.
 Some vessels were also equipped with the American medium/long range RIM-66 Standard.
 France and Italy decided to start development of a domestic medium/long range surface-to-air missile to enter service in the first decade of the 21st century, that would give them comparable range but superior interception capability to the American Standard or British Sea Dart already in service.

 Thought was given in particular to the new missile's ability to intercept next-generation supersonic anti-ship missiles, such as the BrahMos missile developed jointly by India and Russia.
 This allowed the actual systems to have the characteristic of being specialised either in short-to-medium range "point defence" for e.g. ships, or in medium-to-long range "zone defence" of fleets.

-In May 1989, a Memorandum of understanding was signed between France and Italy for the development of a family of future surface-to air-missiles.
+In May 1989, a memorandum of understanding was signed between France and Italy for the development of a family of future surface-to air-missiles.
 Eurosam was formed shortly afterwards.
-By July 1995 development had taken shape in the form of the Aster missile and test firing of the first Aster 30 took place.
+By July 1995 development had taken shape in the form of the Aster missile, and test firing of the first Aster 30 took place.
 The missile successfully intercepted a target at an altitude of 15,000 m and at speeds of 1000 km/h.
 A Phase 2 contract was awarded in 1997 at US$1 billion for pre-production and development of the French-Italian land and naval systems.

 During development trials between 1993 and 1994 all flight sequences, altitudes and ranges, were validated.
 This was also the period during which the launch sequence of Aster 30 was validated.
 In May 1996, trials of the Aster 15 active electromagnetic final guidance system against live targets began.
 All six attempts were successful.
-Again during 1997 Aster was extensively tested, this time being pitted against targets such as the Aerospatiale C.22 target and first generation Exocet anti-ship missiles.
+During 1997 Aster was extensively tested, this time being pitted against targets such as the Aerospatiale C.22 target and first generation Exocet anti-ship missiles.

 In numerous engagements Aster scored direct impacts on its targets.
-During one such engagement on 13 November 1997 in a strong countermeasures environment, the Aster was not armed with its military warhead so that the distance between the Aster and the target could be recorded.
-The target (a C22) was recovered bearing two strong cuts made by the fins of the Aster missile.
+During an engagement in November 1997 in a strong countermeasures environment, the Aster was not armed with its military warhead, so that the distance between the Aster and the target could be recorded.
+The target, a C22, was recovered bearing two strong cuts made by the fins of the Aster missile.